Chapter 17 Apriori and Post-Hoc Comparisons

 17.5 Post Hoc Comparisons

-Now let’s get more exploratory and make some comparisons that we didn’t plan on making in the first place.
+Now let’s get exploratory and make some comparisons that we didn’t plan on making in the first place.
 These are called post hoc comparisons.
 For A Priori comparisons, we only needed to adjust for the FWER associated with the number of planned comparisons.
 For post hoc comparisons, we need to adjust to not just the comparisons we feel like making, but for all possible comparisons of that type that we could have made (e.g all possible pairwise comparisons or all possible contrasts).
+The more possible tests that you correct for, the greater penalty for FWER, and therefore the lower the power.
+The following post hoc tests test for increasing numbers of possible tests, and therefore decreasing levels of power.

-The Tukey Test is a way of correcting for FWER when testing pairs of means.
-For our example there are 3 pairs of means to test.
-But you can’t use a Bonferroni correction and divide alphy by 3 because not all comparisons are independent.
+The Tukey Test is a way of correcting for FWER when testing all possible pairs of means.
+For our example there are 10 pairs of means to test.
+But like for Dunnett’s test, you can’t use a Bonferroni correction and divide alpha by 10 because not all comparisons are independent.
+Note that the 4 tests that we ran with Dunnet’s test are a subset of the 10 tests that we’ll be running with the Tukey Test.

 The test is based on the distribution that is expected when you specifically compare the largest and smallest mean.
 If the null hypothesis is true, the probability of a significant t-test for these most extreme means will be quite a bit greater than \(\alpha\), which is the probability of rejecting any random pair of means.